NeCTAR-RC/tutorials/_keypairs/03-ssh-keygen.md

    ```
    $ ssh-keygen
    ```
    `ssh-keygen` will ask you these questions.
-Use the default filename, which is `id_rsa` (i.e. `/home/<user>/.ssh/id_rsa`).
+You can use the default filename, which is `id_rsa` (i.e. `/home/<user>/.ssh/id_rsa`) or type your own.
 Accept the default options by pressing the enter key, and for the purpose of this tutorial you can enter an empty passphrase.

    ```
    Enter file in which to save the key (/home/<user>/.ssh/id_rsa):